Chapter 23 Wednesday, 1415 hours (2:15 PM)

 Joshua stopped in front of a man.
 "Whatís your name?"

 "Reggie Foreman, sir," answered the man, casting his eyes down to the floor as he answered.

 "We will take you, Mr. Foreman."
 Joshua nodded to a guard to pull the man out of the line.

 "No, not me," he pleaded, "Look, I have money.
 Chose someone else."

 Joshua ignored the man and continued down the line.

-Foreman, held as he was, just raised his voice higher.
+Foreman, with his arms pinned behind his back by the Calfers, raised his voice higher.
 Joshua stopped, paused a few seconds with his back to the man.
-The he swiveled around sharply, grabbed an AK-47 from the nearest Calfer and pointed the weapon at Mr. Foremans stomach.
+The he swiveled around sharply, grabbed an AK-47 from the nearest Calfer and pointed the weapon at Mr. Foremanís stomach.

-Mr. Foremans eyes widened in fright.
+Mr. Foremanís eyes widened.
 He gurgled a bit, and became quiet.
-Joshua turned away and took a few more steps.
-He stopped in front of the woman who was selected the last time, only to be replaced by Andrew Steiner.
+Joshua handed the weapon to the Calfer, turned back and took a few more steps.
+He stopped in front of a woman.

-"I think its only fair we give you another chance," said Joshua again nodding to a guard.
+"I think itís only fair we give you another chance."
+Joshua nodded again to a guard.

 The woman screamed.